 Which rehabilitation center is right for you is a personal decision that depends on what addiction services you’ll need and want to access during the course of treatment.

 6. Mental Health Services in Staten Island

 Research has found that many people who struggle with addiction also suffer from mental health issues.
-The link between mental health and substance abuse is a well documented phenomenon known as co-occurring disorders or dual diagnosis.
+The link between mental health and substance abuse is a well-documented phenomenon known as co-occurring disorders or dual diagnoses.

 More than half of the people who struggle with co-occurring mental illnesses do not receive proper treatment for their co-occurring mental illness during their stay at a rehabilitation center for addiction, so if you have been diagnosed with a mental health issue or suspect that you have a mental health issue it’s crucial to find a rehab that will accommodate your dual diagnosis.

 A list of additional mental health services in the Staten Island area can be found here.

 Our compassionate counselors are standing by to answer any questions you may have.
 After helping thousands of people over the last 50 years, we have the resources to help you and your family and all your individual needs.

 Getting into treatment for your addiction and finding the right rehabilitation center for you is no small task.
 Hopefully, this guide has given you the information you need to get started on your journey to recovery.

 For more information about the addiction services we provide, please check out our website.